-In 2019-20 the ministry is providing school boards with Priorities and Partnerships Fund (PPF) funding, which is additional funding outside the Grants for Student Needs.
-Some of this funding is allocated to school boards to support students with special education needs.
+In 2020-21 the ministry intends to provide school boards with Priorities and Partnerships Fund (PPF) funding for specific programs or initiatives, which is additional funding outside the Grants for Student Needs.
+Some of this funding is allocated to school boards for initiatives to support students with special education needs.
 Details on the Priorities and Partnerships Fund (PPF) can be found on the Ministry of Education website.